inet-framework/inet-tutorials/wireless/doc/step2.rst

 The visualization of communication range is enabled using the ``displayCommunicationRange`` parameter of the radio module in host A.
-It displays a circle around the host which represents the maximum distance where successful transmission is still possible with some hosts in the network.
+It displays a circle around the host, which represents the maximum distance where successful transmission is still possible with some hosts in the network.